Sinderella/redpill2017/PITCHME.md

 yes, hire a professional :P

+Note: summary

 ---

 #### a bug or a feature (1)

-email text injection occurs when there is no input sanitisation/validation.
+email html injection occurs when there is no input sanitisation/validation.

 +++